dmgolembiowski/dna/README.md

 "`0xFFFFFFFF`", "`0xFFFFFFFF`", "`0xFFFFFFFF`", "`0xFFFFFFFF`",<br>
 "`0xFFFFFFFF`", "`0xFFFFFFFF`", "`0xFFFFFFFF`", "`0xFFFFFFFF`",<br>

 `Heli` clenches up and snaps their pen.
-"What the hell is going on he-"<br>
+"What the helicase is going on he-"<br>
 They look up.<br>
 "Oh!", `Heli` chuckles.
 "Looks like we're done."